Working on Digital Research Alliance of Canada Clusters

 The last line enables agent forwarding so that authentication requests received on the remote system are passed back to your laptop or Waterhole machine for handling.
 That means that connections to GitHub (for instance) in your session on graham will be authenticated by your laptop or Waterhole machine.
 So, after you type your ssh key passphrase into your laptop or Waterhole machine once, you should not have to type it again until you log off and log in again.

-Finally, as the output above suggests, confirm that you can ssh into graham with
+Confirm that you can ssh into graham with

 $ ssh graham